-HiGain has a family of loopback options for analyzing circuit functionality.
+HiGain has a fixed A5LB Addressable Repeater Loopback (Figure 27) for analyzing circuit functionality.
 The loopback signal is transmitted and returned to the sending device for comparison.
-This allows you to verify the integrity of the HDSL channels to the HLU, the HLU DSX-1 interface and the DS1 channels to the customer.
-Loopback options include:
+This allows you to verify the integrity of the HDSL channels to the HLU, the HLU DSX-1 interface, and the DS1 channels to the customer.